Best Golf Balls for Beginners 2026: Forgiveness Meets Value

 - Rubber core chemistry for consistent performance

-- 302 seamless dimple pattern
+- 302 smooth dimple pattern

 - Often under $20 per dozen